Kellerman81/go_media_downloader/README.md

 ## Ram Usage

 Currently seen:
-Constanly in use - between 30MB-150MB-peek:1-1.5GB
+Constanly in use - between 30MB-200MB-peek:1-1.5GB
 Swap Memory: Default ~300-600MB - on a file move action the swap memory will grow to at least the complete file size - so for a 8GB file expect also this much!

 ## Get started

+- Guide for Docker:
-- for Docker: Download Repository - and create docker container for build/run using compose files/nzbs
+	- Download Repository - and create docker container for build/run using compose files/nzbs
-- for Windows/Linux/Mac: Download latest [prebuild zip](https://github.com/Kellerman81/go_media_downloader/releases/tag/latest_develop) for your OS
-- for all: setup your config and name it config.toml ! - this will initialize the config.db and also update it on change
+	- setup your config and name it config.toml ! - this will initialize the config.db and also update it on change
-- for all: setup your series.toml if wanted
+	- setup your series.toml if wanted
-- for Docker: Start the build container to build the executable
+	- Start the build container to build the executable (use compose-build.yml to create the container)
-- for Docker: Start the run container to run the executable
+	- Start the run container to run the executable (use compose-run.yml to create the container)

+- Guide for Windows/Linux/Mac:
+	- Download latest [prebuild zip](https://github.com/Kellerman81/go_media_downloader/releases/tag/latest_develop) for your OS or the latest release
+	- setup your config and name it config.toml ! - this will initialize the config.db and also update it on change
+	- setup your series.toml if wanted
-- for Windows/Linux/Mac: Run the go_media_downloader executable
+	- Run the go_media_downloader executable

 - it will first build the imdb cache and then start importing your feeds, get metadata and scan/match the data - depending on your media repository size it might take several hours
 - after the initial scan is finished the API and the scheduler will be started
-- the scheduler will the scan for new releases and new/missing data in your folders and refresh your feeds
+- the scheduler will then scan for new releases and new/missing data in your folders and refresh your feeds
 - You have to configure the templates and Media Groups - also if you want to use trakt, tmdb or omdb you have to get API Keys from them and enter them in the config

 Find the API Documentation after start at: